jso0003auburn/Is-It-Raining/README.md

 Is-It-Raining automates a Twitter account for the purpose of checking the current weather and forecast.

-It has two main functions:

-1 - A forecast tweet that can be scheduled via Cron.
+A forecast tweet that can be scheduled via Cron.

 The forecast tweet will post a tweet in the following format:

-	Now: yes/no + random comment
-	Later: forecasted conditions
-	Today: Low - High
-	Currently: Current Temp

-2 - A function that continually checks if it has started raining.
-This task is started once via Cron and then runs continuously every 5 minutes using Google App Engine's Task Queues.
-The Queue is configured by queue.yaml
+	Yes/No, weather comment.
+	Currently temp.
+	Tonight/Today's high/low and forecast

 Example account updated by this script: https://twitter.com/IsItRainingATL